Elizabeth MacDonough: Republican majority (2015–2021)

+Democratic majority (2021–2025)

-In January 2021, MacDonough and her staff safeguarded the electoral college votes from the 2020 presidential election by removing them to a secure location as rioters breached the Capitol building.
+On January 6, 2021, MacDonough and her staff safeguarded the Electoral College votes from the 2020 presidential election by removing them to a secure location as rioters breached the Capitol building.

-In February 2021, she ruled against the $15 minimum wage provision in President Biden's proposed COVID-19 relief package being included per the Byrd Rule under budget reconciliation.

-In April 2021, she ruled that Democrats can pass spending legislation with a simple majority using a procedure reserved for budget reconciliation.
-In the past, this rule was limited to being used once per year.
-But MacDonough ruled that it could be used multiple times per year if the bill was budget-related.
+On February 25, 2021, she ruled against the $15 minimum wage provision in President Biden's proposed COVID-19 relief package being included per the Byrd Rule under budget reconciliation.
+Some progressive Democrats wanted McDonough to be overruled on the matter, including Rep. Ilhan Omar who called for her to be fired.
+Vice President Kamala Harris, as president of the Senate, declined to overrule the parliamentarian.
+In April 2021, she ruled that Democrats could pass spending legislation with a simple majority using a procedure reserved for budget reconciliation.
+In the past, this rule was limited to being used once per year, but MacDonough ruled that it could be used multiple times per year if the bill was budget-related.

-In September 2021, she ruled against allowing a pathway to legalization for millions of immigrants to be included in the Democrats' $3.5 trillion reconciliation bill, stating that "changing the law to clear the way to (Legal Permanent Resident) status is tremendous and enduring policy change that dwarfs its budgetary impact."
+On September 19, 2021, she ruled against allowing a pathway to legalization for millions of immigrants to be included in the Democrats' $3.5 trillion reconciliation bill, stating that "changing the law to clear the way to [Legal Permanent Resident] status is tremendous and enduring policy change that dwarfs its budgetary impact."
+On September 30, protesters blocked traffic on the Golden Gate Bridge for about an hour to call for a path to citizenship, with some carrying a banner urging Democrats to "overrule the parliamentarian".

+Republican majority (2025–present)

+In early April 2025, Senate Republicans developed a budget resolution which set current spending as the baseline in a way that raised questions for the Parliamentarian.
+They passed a budget resolution bill with those changes on April 10, without waiting for MacDonough's ruling.

 Personal life

 MacDonough lives in Arlington, Virginia.
-In Autumn 2021, she had surgery for stage 3 breast cancer.
+In autumn 2021, she had surgery for stage 3 breast cancer.